 Some inverters are actually polite and do not grab 200A+ as soon as you connect the wire.
 If you have a spare battery, see if the inverter creates a spark when you connect it the first time.
 If it does, it's bad news and will want to slow down the current with a resistor, and which is tricky (see below).
 It could be 1 Ohm, or 100 Ohms, really depends on the inverter.

-If you do not see a spark, you may just be able to connect the inverter dirctly to your car with just wires (although if that works wrong, it will trip the DC-DC converter in the car, and require a full car reset to bring it back online).
+If you do not see a spark, you may just be able to connect the inverter dirctly to your car with just wires (although if that doesn't work, it will trip the DC-DC converter in the car, and require a full car reset to bring it back online).

 Building it up